Wetland Delineation

 What is a Wetland Delineation?

-A wetland delineation is a mapped line of the boundary between jurisdictional wetland and nonwetland portions of a site.
-A jurisdictional wetland is defined under the US Clean Water Act in Section 404.
+A wetland delineation is a mapped line of the boundary between jurisdictional wetlands and nonwetland portions of a site.
+A jurisdictional wetland is defined under the US Clean Water Act of 1972 in Section 404.
 These wetlands are regulated under Federal law , generally with additional State laws and regulations.
-The delineation process includes:
+The delineation process is defined in the US Army Corps of Engineers Wetland Delineation Manual and includes:

 Step 1: Wetland Determination